 Please help us by providing information about your health:

 A current list of medications you are taking.

 Bring your dental insurance card, or the subscriber’s information — full name, SS#, date of birth and employer information.This will allow us process your claims quickly.

 If your previous dentist has taken recent x-rays (within 6-months), please request that they forward them to our dental office.
 If they are digital x-rays, they can be easily emailed to us in jpeg format.

-Highline Family Dentistry, PC is open Monday through Thursday from 8:00 AM until 5:00 PM and Friday from 8:00 AM until 12:00 noon.
+Highline Family Dentistry is open Monday through Thursday from 8:00 AM until 5:00 PM and Friday from 8:00 AM until 12:00 noon.
 Because our dental hygienists are so well liked, most of our dental patients book cleanings 4 to 6 months in advance.
 We schedule new patient appointments as promptly as possible and place patients on a call list if we don’t currently have an opening in our schedule.
 If you have dental pain we will try to see you the same day.
 Many dental issues start slowly so give us a call before your dental pain becomes an emergency situation.